DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 *Dr. Elena Vasquez stood at the edge of the Giza plateau, watching the sunrise paint the Great Pyramid in shades of gold.
 After months of investigating impossible ancient structures, she had come to Egypt seeking answers.
 Instead, she found only deeper mysteries.*

-*"The precision is inhuman," she said to Dr. Marcus Chen, who had joined her investigation.
+*"The level of precision is startling," she said to Dr. Marcus Chen, who had joined her investigation.
 "The base is level to within 2.1 centimeters across 13 acres.
 The orientation is aligned to true north with an accuracy of 3/60th of a degree.
-We can barely achieve this precision with modern equipment."*
+This suggests a mastery of mathematics and measurement that is difficult to reconcile with the tools they supposedly possessed."*

 *Dr. Chen nodded, studying his measurements.
 "And look at this—the pyramid incorporates the golden ratio, pi, and the speed of light in its dimensions.
 How did builders 4,500 years ago encode mathematical constants that we didn't discover until the modern era?"*